ComfyUI Extension: RGBYP Mask Editor (RGB + YP)

 ComfyUI-RGBYP-Mask-Editor

-RGB + Yellow + Pink 5-color mask editor for ComfyUI
+RGB + Yellow + Pink 5-color mask editor for ComfyUI.
+Also includes a set of nodes for working with 5-color masks that assist with regional prompting.

 Overview